 In Chinese culture, people put incense sticks into a pot of rice vertically during funerals.
 So, if you leave your chopsticks vertically in the bowl, it’ll be looked down upon.
 Also, don’t play with your chopsticks or use them to point at something or someone.

 There are some unsaid rules that the French follow when it comes to dining.
 For instance, you’ll benefit from being well-dressed for a formal or an informal meeting.
 Remember, it is always better to be overdressed than to be underdressed.

 Taking a bottle of nice French wine usually meets the host’s approval.
 However, it’s always better to consult the host about it.
 If others are bringing home-made goodies, you wouldn’t want to be the only one who got just a bottle of wine.

 The French consider it bad manners to leave the table during a meal.
-Even when you’ve finished your meal and others haven’t, you must wait for them to finish and then ask to leave the table.
+Even when you’ve finished your meal, you must wait for the others to finish and then ask to leave the table.
 Hence, visit the washroom before you start eating.

-Bread a staple item that complements various French dishes.
-When eating your bread, place it on the plate on your left and break small pieces to eat.
+Bread is a staple item that complements various French dishes.
+While eating your bread, place it on the plate on your left and break it into small pieces to eat.
 Biting directly into your bread isn’t acceptable.
 If you wish to clean your plate for the next course, you can use the bread to clean the plate.

 Also, remember to keep your hands on the table at all times.

 You’re expected to finish all the food served to you.
 However, asking the host or server to give you more sends a wrong message.
 The French host might be offended, thinking that they failed to offer you enough food.
 So, be polite and don’t ask to be served for a second time.